top of page

 At this level, practice:

 1. Planning for a long overnight ride; setting up stops, breaks and fueling.
-Establishing backup plans and contacts.
+Establish backup plans and contacts.

-5. Plan for, develop and use coping mechanisms for minor issues
+5. Planning for, developing and using coping mechanisms for minor personal issues.

 Accident Prevention: So there isn't a WHEN